latiffetahaj/kaggle-agent/README.md

-# A ReAct data engineer agent that extracts the dataset from a Kaggle link and generates Python, builds appropriate graphs based on the prompts, and outputs a summary.
+# ReAct data engineer agent

+It extracts the dataset from a Kaggle link and generates Python code, builds appropriate graphs based on the prompts, and outputs a summary that contains dataset insights.